What metrics and KPIs do the experts use to measure UX effectiveness?

 NPS: Net Promoter Score

 Net Promoter Score (NPS) is a survey you can include at the end of your UX tests.
-NPS helps you measure loyalty based on one direct question: How likely is it that you would recommend this company/product/service/experience to a friend or colleague?
+NPS helps measure loyalty based on one direct question: How likely is it that you would recommend this company/product/service/experience to a friend or colleague?

 Here’s how NPS works: